-The American Democracy game was developed by the National Conference of State Legislatures to help the public; primarily students in grades 6-8, better understand the workings of representative democracy.
+The American Democracy game was developed by the National Conference of State Legislatures to help young people, especially students in grades 6-8, better understand the workings of representative democracy.

 Game Learning Objectives: